The Provisional Committee was created to develop new ideas, programs and benefits for Provisional RGD members.

 Rachel is a graphic designer who loves inspirations and believes in principled design.
 Through her life experience and receiving the Honours in BA and GDD, she learned that great design is not only aesthetic and functional, but is also inspiring and builds people up; tradition and innovation are not rivals, but they work better together.
-She specialises in print design and brand identity, and received a number of graphic design awards such as GDC Salazar Print Award and RGD DesignThinkers Vancouver Scholarship.
+She specialises in print design and brand identity and received a number of graphic design awards such as GDC Salazar Print Award and a RGD DesignThinkers Vancouver Scholarship.

 Laura John Provisional RGD, Graphic Designer, Allied Technical Services Inc.